thermohub/thermofun/README.md

 Remember to always activate thermofun environment whenever you use ThermoFun from C++ or Python.
 This is because conda will adjust some environment variables in your system.

 Now we can proceed and [build ThermoFun using CMake.](#install-thermofun-using-cmake)

+## Reporting bugs

+To report a bug, please go to [ThermoFun's Issues](https://github.com/thermohub/thermofun/issues/new) and enter a *descriptive title* and *write your issue with enough details*.
+Please provide a *minimum reproducible example* to be more efficient in identifying the bug and fixing it.

+For questions and issues don't hesitate to chat with us on [Gitter](https://gitter.im/thermofun/community).

+## Contributing with development

+The [Fork & Pull Request Workflow](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) is used.
+Below is a summary of the necessary steps you need to take:

+1. Fork this repository
+2. Clone the repository at your machine
+3. Add your changes in a branch named after what's being done (`lower-case-with-hyphens`)
+4. Make a pull request to `thermohub/thermofun`, targeting the `main` branch